 The Nauru Improved Education initiative supports Nauru's Education Sector Strategy to deliver education pathways and skills suited to local and regional markets.
 It focuses on improving the number and quality of teaching staff; increasing the enrolment and retention rates of students; and improving access to relevant high quality tertiary, technical and vocational education services in Nauru and across the region.
 The overarching goal is to provide better opportunities for Nauruans through building skills that are relevant to both the local and international employment markets.

 Australia is providing funds to employ additional teachers and improve internet connections in schools.
-A new building for the University of the South Pacific in Nauru will be completed within the 'Learning Village' that will also provide a new national library and teaching rooms for other tertiary institutions.
-A technical and vocational education and training (TVET) curriculum will be implemented to provide more internationally recognised TVET certificates across a range of fields and improve the future job prospects of students.
+A new campus for the University of the South Pacific in Nauru will be completed in 2018 within the 'Learning Village', along with a national library and teaching rooms for other tertiary institutions.
+A technical and vocational education and training (TVET) curriculum will also be implemented through the new facilities to provide internationally-recognised TVET certificates across a range of fields and improve the future job prospects of students.